-What is my favorite full body stretch?
+What is the best full body stretch?

 This is what I call “the one and done stretch”.
 It looks like a backwards upside down “L” when done correctly.
 This standing full body stretch is included in many of the Feel Better Fitness online, personal training programs and Core-No Floor method workouts.